-Short term rental SEO is important because it is one of the most effective ways to drive traffic to your website.
-And as we all know, traffic = guests.
+Short-term rental SEO is important because it is one of the most effective ways to drive traffic to your website.
+And as we all know, website traffic = guests.

-The problem is that most short term vacation rental owners don’t invest the time or money necessary to properly optimize their website.
-As a result, they are forced to rely on other methods of vacation rental marketing such as online travel agencies or listing sites.
+The problem is that most short-term vacation rental owners don’t invest the time or money necessary to optimize their own website either properly.
+As a result, they are forced to rely on other methods of vacation rental marketing, such as online travel agencies or listing sites.

-While there is nothing wrong with using these other methods, it should not be your only source of traffic.
+While there is nothing wrong with using these other methods, it should not be your only organic search traffic source.
 The reality is that they are becoming less and less effective as more and more properties join the fray.

 Not to mention, they can be quite expensive.
-So why not put your money towards something that will actually produce results?
+So why not put your money towards something that will produce results?

-Short term rental SEO is one of the most cost-effective ways to market your property.
-And if done correctly, it can be a very powerful tool in your arsenal.
+Short-term rental SEO is one of the most cost-effective ways to market your vacation rental property managers.
+And if done correctly, it can be a powerful tool in your arsenal.

 How to Optimize Your Short-Term Rental Property for SEO

 Now that we’ve gone over why short-term rental SEO is so important, it’s time to get into the nitty-gritty of how actually to do it.

-There are a number of different methods you can use to optimize your website for the search engines.
+There are several different methods you can use to optimize your website for the search engines.
 But before we get into that, there are a few things you need to do first.

 1. Pick the Right Keywords

-The first step is to choose the right keywords.
-These are the words and phrases that potential guests will use when they are searching for a vacation rental property like yours.
+The first step in online marketing is to choose the right keywords.
+Potential guests will use these words, search terms, and phrases when searching for a vacation rental property like yours.

 For example, if you have a condo in Miami, some relevant keywords might be “Miami vacation rentals” or “Miami Beach condos for rent.”